athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 }
 ```

 <aside class="blog-content__note">Yup, ES6 class syntax is a sexier pseudoclassical instantiation pattern and also a good example of what developers mean when they say <code class="gatsby-code-text">syntactic sugar</code>.
-I should also mention that there are some differences between the two approaches which means they are not 100% equivalent, but for most developers the differences are academic.  <strong>Fun time bonus:</strong> I encourage you checkout <a  class="blog-post__link" href="https://codesandbox.io/s/pseudoclassical-instantiation-pattern-sc0fk" target="_blank" rel="noopener noreferrer">this code sandbox</a> where I have setup live examples of both.</aside>
+I should also mention that there are some differences between the two approaches which means they are not 100% equivalent, but for most developers the differences are academic.  <strong>Fun time bonus:</strong> I encourage you checkout <a  class="blog-content__link" href="https://codesandbox.io/s/pseudoclassical-instantiation-pattern-sc0fk" target="_blank" rel="noopener noreferrer">this code sandbox</a> where I have setup live examples of both.</aside>

 If the live code sandbox was not enough, we can use JavaScript's built-in introspection tools to compare the `pseudoclassical instantiation pattern` to the `ES6 class` syntax.